Does One Write About An Encounter With Nothing

 What follows is less a text than a dispersed cenotaph; a disintegrated tomb that houses no distinct or correlative corpse.

-And so from anxiety and endlessness, I take up ash as a metonym for the Slave.
+From anxiety and endlessness, I take up ash as a metonym for the Slave.
 Blackness, as Afropessimism proposes, cannot be thought of as severed from Slaveness.
 Which is to say from the libidinal, semiotic, and material operations of gratuitous violence (the use of violence without contingent transgression), natal alienation (the constitutive and ongoing separation and denial of Black kinship structures), and general dishonor (to be denied the capacity to emerge as a proper Subject in civil society that can be granted any degree of protection or Relational legitimacy) that accumulate to proscribe the Black from the World (defined here as a spatio-temporal configuration overdetermined by a settler-colonial Master Code/symbolic order that animates itself upon a central absence or that which has no World: the Slave) and consequently the Human (defined here as a Western formation that not only governs but constitutes the way we relate to, conceive of, and discipline land, property, sentience, History, and Time).
 And so, to be clear, the Slave is the (meta)physical property of the Human, Life, Death, the World, History, and Time.
 It is the property of these social formations in the sense the Slave becomes the negative material or the metaphysical refuse against which these formations continuously reconfigure or reinforce the nature of their disciplinary power.

 As for ash, I mean to think of it as not only a byproduct of municipal or carceral waste incinerators but also, like or through Blackness, a phobic object in the collective unconscious that becomes a locus for the pleasures and anxieties of being or using matter whose History has been evacuated.
 In their semio-material spillage into one another through histories of contamination, labor, and geopolitical terrorism, Blackness and ash (alongside an infinite array of other objects both material and phantasmic) transmogrify each other into forms of matter that cannot matter.
 Into absences that appear before us in the World still but only as waste that must be disappeared or utilized as or into absence.
 I argue that Blackness and ash function together as semio-material enactments of, to put it casually, not being able to tell the difference, of indistinction.
 Or rather, of being too late to distinguish between or retrieve, at the level of symbol, its contents.
 That is, the stuff of a pile or one's ontology before it was set afire.
 However, as we will explore, an Afropessimist framework will challenge us to think critically about what the function of a before and the desire for one produces.
 Interrogating ‘function’ here is another way of asking, in what way does this particular object (either rhetorical or material) desire or signify the reproduction of Slavery’s metonymic expansion?